-A series of six new monologues by Scottish writers exploring the lives and experiences of people in care and care settings with a strong accent on mental health, wellbeing and creative ageing.
+A series of five new monologues by Scottish writers exploring the lives and experiences of people in care and care settings with a strong accent on mental health, wellbeing and creative ageing.
 To be produced/recorded in Spring 2021.

 - Teas & Tucks by Alan Bissett

 - Mr Connolly’s Last Vegas by Alan Bissett